IngeborgArdoe/training/foundation/exercise-13.md

 3. Save and see the results in the browser.
 Remember to open a Company that has activities related to it.
 4. Your results should look like the figure below.
 Try moving cards between lists to change the state of the activity.
 ![oppg13fig16.JPG](media/oppg13fig16.JPG)

+#### Bonus:
+Create a Contacts View and add it as a page to the Tab Control in the Company Form

 ### Themes